 As the season progresses the leaf turns rusty brown underneath.

 Labrador tea makes a great tea, it can be grown around your ponds or marshes and harvested at ease for homemade tea.

 Cliff Green Pachistima (Pachistima canbyi)

 Cliff Green Pachistima are small green shrubs that grow up to 50cm in height with a spread of 120cm.

-They like to grow in full sun to part shade on well-drained organic soils, preferably on slightly acidic rocky-sandy soil.
+They like to grow in full sun to partial shade on well-drained organic soils, preferably on slightly acidic rocky-sandy soil.

-These shrubs have a beautiful dark green foliage, which spreads in a ground-hugging habit.
+These shrubs have beautiful dark green foliage, which spreads in a ground-hugging habit.

-Cliff Green Pachistima are a great landscaping plant to grow around your trees.
+Cliff Green Pachistima is a great landscaping plant to grow around your trees.

 But wait!
 There’s more!
 Check out: Zone 2 Perennial Shrubs & Flowers.